 4. How did you choose your first baby’s name?

 We went to Las Vegas for a belated 2 year anniversary celebration over MLK weekend.
 We had previously talked about trying to start a family.
 One night at a restaurant (Jimmy Buffet’s, I think), we had a couple drinks and got on the topic of names.
 We started with A and each had to say a name that started with the letter.
-We we got to I, Mr. Serious said Izzy, and I said, like Isabelle and that was it.
+We we got to I, Mr. Serious said an I nickname, and I said, like this full I name and that was it.
 We agreed on a first name.
 With quite a long first name (we both agreed, it should end in -elle not just -el.
 Who knew the confusion that would cause.), we had a hard time getting a middle name we liked.
 We asked our waiter if he had kids, he told us their names, and we immediately loved his daughter’s name.
 Boom.
 Middle name.

 Interesting point, said little girl was born exactly nine months after this picture was taken.
 That’s for all of you math wizards out there!

 (Also.
 Yikes.
 You can really see our weight loss when you compare to this picture!)